-A hard-hearted phrase is "no mercy."
+Hard-hearted phrase "has no mercy".
 Option: stone heart; stone volunteer; stone heart [is]; Synonym: stone heart - stone heart.
 Antonym: empty heart, soft heart - soft heart.
-In the work, as a result of the replacement of the lexemes in this phrase, the phrase "hard-heartedness" is used:
+In the work, as a result of the replacement of the lexemes in this phrase, the phrase "hard heartedness" is used: